PorkyJames/PorkyJames/README.md

 I am a detail-oriented and motivated Full Stack Software Engineer based in the Monterey County, California.
 I have a BA in Political Science with a concentration in Pre-Law and previously worked in Immigration Law as a Paralegal prior to making the switch to Full Stack Development.

 My background in Immigration Law allows for me to be meticulous in my every day life and pay attention to specifics that may cause a prevalent issue in the long run.
-Moreover, as a versatile and curious individual, some of my hobbies include snowboarding, rock climbing, listening to podcasts, reading, and learning everyday!
+Moreover, as a versatile and curious individual, some of my hobbies include snowboarding, rock climbing, listening to podcasts, reading, and learning everyday!!

 [![James GitHub stats-Dark](https://github-readme-stats.vercel.app/api?username=porkyjames&show_icons=true&theme=react#gh-dark-mode-only)](https://github.com/porkyjames/github-readme-stats#gh-dark-mode-only)